How to apply

 PhD by Distance

-Undertake a programme of advanced study and research that combines professional and academic knowledge.
-Find out more about our professional doctorates.
+Undertake a professional doctorate, a programme of advanced study and research that combines professional and academic knowledge.

 phd Funding available across all subject areas

-The University allocates over £8 million each year in postgraduate research studentships and bursaries.
-Around 150 entry awards are available to high quality doctoral candidates per year.
+The University allocates over £8m each year in postgraduate research studentships and bursaries.
+Around 150 entry awards are available to quality doctoral candidates per year.

 These opportunities are funded from a wide variety of sources including: University of Reading, UK Research Councils, industry and charities.